ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

-### Dimension-Independent Structural Pruning for Large Language Models
+### (NeurIPS-2024) Dimension-Independent Structural Pruning for Large Language Models

 ---

-####  Subject

-Computation and Language; Machine Learning

----

 ####  Project Overview

 This project implements a hypernetwork-based pruning approach for the LLaMA language model, enabling efficient pretraining with reduced parameters while maintaining performance.
-The hypernetwork dynamically generates pruning vectors for different layers of the model, applying structured pruning to reduce the computational cost.
+The hypernetwork is used to generate pruning vectors for different layers of the model, applying structured pruning to reduce the computational cost.

 ---

+####  Requirements

+The code is extensively tested with Pytorch 2.0.1, and a complete environment is provided in the environment.yml file.

 ####  Code Structure
 ```